-A traveling sequence is made up of two sets of rapid, continuous, multirotational one-foot turns.
+A traveling sequence is made up of two sets of rapid, continuous, multirotational one foot turns.
 Each set is minimum of two (2) rotations (720 degrees) with a maximum of three (3) steps or turns in between.

-- If the skater falls, there is any interruption or loss of control with additional support (touch down by free leg/foot and/or hand/s) during the entry, the execution of the sequence or immediately after either set, the element is called for what has been done before the interruption or the fall.
-It will have a no level if the features of level base are not fulfilled. - If the skater executes more revolutions than required by the maximum level of their category, the turns in excess will be considered in counting the three steps/turns they are allowed in between the two sets.
-1⁄2 a revolution in excess is accepted as an entry into each set to reach the position of the feature.
-In the second set, or the last set if the feature 1c is executed, 1⁄2 a revolution in excess is accepted as an exit from the element. - Turns and connecting steps will be timed as part of the allowed time.
+- If the skater falls or there is any interruption or loss of control with addional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the traveling is called for what has been done before the fall or interruption. - If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if two revolutions minimum have been completed and continue to consider what the skater completes after the interruption.

+i.e. If the skater touches down momentarily after two revolutions in the first set and - then continues to complete a second or third set in the element, the technical panel will consider the first set of two revolutions and what was completed after the interruption in the subsequent sets. - Turns and connecting steps will be timed as part of the allowed time.
 All the features and turns done after the maximum time is reached will not be counted for the level.
-The controller will time the sequence and call 'time' when the maximum time is reached. - Features from Group 2 or Group 3 can be presented during the third set of traveling (Group 1 c).
+The controller will time the sequence and call 'time' when the maximum time is reached. - Features from Group 2 or Group 3 can be presented during the third set of traveling (Group 4a).
 One of these additional features may be included in the features to get the level. - For traveling Level 4: if the skater attempts the level 4 but only achieves three features then the traveling level will be Level 3 even if the three features confirmed are not from different categories.
-For example, if the skater attempts DE, Arm feature, Leg feature, Arm feature and the Leg feature is not confirmed, the technical panel will give the Level 3 even though the three features confirmed don't come from different categories.
+For example, if the skater attempts DE, Arm feature, Leg feature, Arm feature and the Leg feature is not confirmed, the technical panel will give the Level 3 even though the three features confirmed don't come from different categories. - For features Group 3c (High free leg stretched lateral) & 4c (Changing the level of the skating leg (knee) with a continuous wave (up/down) motion): The technical panel should be more lenient on reducing the level for the presence of three turns.